litehtml/litehtml/README.md

 ## Compatibility

 **litehtml** is compatible with any platform suported by C++ and STL.
-For Windows MS Visual Studio 2013 is recommended. **litehtml** supports both UTF-8 and Unicode strings on Windows and UTF-8 strings on Linux.
+For Windows MS Visual Studio 2013 is recommended. **litehtml** supports both UTF-8 and Unicode strings on Windows and UTF-8 strings on Linux and Haiku.

 ## Support for HTML and CSS standards